Girls Play Too: Inspiring Stories of Irish Sportswomen

 - Rachael Blackmore (racing)

 About the Author:

 Jacqui Hurley is one of Ireland’s leading sports broadcasters.
+She represented Ireland at basketball and also played camogie for Cork.
 In 2009, she became the first ever female anchor of Sunday Sport on RTÉ Radio One.
-She presents the daily sports bulletins on RTÉ’s Six One News and is also a regular anchor of RTÉ’s soccer output on television.
+She now anchors RTÉ’s rugby coverage on television and The Sunday Game.
+She has presented all the major sporting events, including the Olympics, World Cups, the Euros and multiple GAA All-Ireland finals.
 She lives in Dublin with her husband Shane and her children, Luke and Lily.

 About the Illustrators: